 - Spices: paprika, garlic powder, salt, pepper

-- 1 cup of milk or milk alternative
+- 1 cup milk or milk alternative

 - Optional: hot sauce for extra flavor